kaycebasques/kayce.basqu.es/src/index.md

     I have about 9 years of experience as a professional technical writer.
 Check out
     the <a href="/technical-writing">Technical writing</a>
-    section of my website to learn more.
+    section for my resume, portfolio, blog posts, and more.
   </p>
 </section>
 <section class="homepage--section">